intrntbrn/icon_customizer/README.md

 ```

+Get application class names or titles by using `xprop`.

 Limitations:
 ------------
 It is not possible to set custom icons for applications that are constantly updating the icon themselves (e.g. `Gimp`).